KristijanDjeri/WebViewer_/README.md

 # WebViewer_
-This application is used for anonymous web browsing You will need Tor to make the application work
+This application is used for anonymous web browsing\n You will need Tor to make the application work